jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 This is my first mechanical keyboard after many happy years with [Thinkpad travel keyboards][2] and I've been enjoying the satisfying feel of the switches' tactile bump at the actuation point.
 I went with Cherry MX browns, which are very quiet at the point of actuation.
 They will click from the keys bottoming out and from releasing the key, however, but I think most non-chiclet keyboards will do so.

 [The current sale](https://www.massdrop.com/buy/ergodox) has one day left at time of writing, and seems to go on every couple of months.
-For $240, it's a hell of keyboard.
+For $240 (with keycaps), it's a hell of keyboard.

 *Anti-disclaimer: I have no affiliation with Massdrop, other than as a satisfied repeat customer*